Desert Cacti Indoor Care and Propagation Guide for Beginners

 Most Desert Cacti employ the CAM (Crassulacean Acid Metabolism).
 CAM plants are plants that harvest Carbon dioxide at night and use it during the day to make their food.

 As they make their food they store the oxygen they produce in the process and release it at night.
 This is an adaptation of CAM plants to their drought-prone climate which enables then survive the harsh climate.
+Desert Cacti require plenty of sunlight, free-draining, sandy soil and to be kept on the drier side.

+Another group of Cacti are the Forest Cacti which are native to the tropical rain forests.
 Forest Cacti are so different in form and requirements from the Desert Cacti.
-The popular ones include Christmas Cactus, Easter Cactus and Orchid Cactus.
-Take a look at these 21 types of cactus plants that are perfect for growing in the home.
+Popular Forest Cacti are Christmas Cactus, Easter Cactus and Orchid Cactus.
+Take a look at these 21 types of Cactus Plants that are perfect for growing in the home.

-Desert Cactus Care Indoors
+How to Care for a Desert Cactus Indoors

 Young Desert Cacti require repotting annually during the growing season while mature plants are repotted when pot-bound.
 Keep reading for more on these growth conditions and how to provide them.